jakubecm/IPK_chatclient/README.md

 The whole correct chat client functionality is pretty much demonstrated on the TCP version of this project, so the UDP version mostly tests correct behaviour of UDP itself.
 There also will not be any testing of parameter parsing since we were supossed to focus on the networking aspects as much as possible.

+Unfortunately, due to the size of the project, there was not enough time to write automated end-to-end tests, hence all tests you are going to see have been done manually.

 ### Testing TCP
 #### Netcat testing
 Since TCP version of this project is text-based, Netcat is a suitable way to test most of the functionality of the client.
 To demonstrate the functionality of this project, we can use the Client FSM (available at the project specification - see bibliography) and traverse all of its paths while observing behaviour, which is our testing goal.